robbalmbra/RomBuilder/docker/README.md

 * BRANCH Defines the github branch for the specified REPO; e.g. `queso`
 * LOCAL_REPO - Defines the URL of the local manifest; e.g. `https://github.com/robbalmbra/local_manifests.git`
 * LOCAL_BRANCH - Defines the branch for the specified LOCAL_REPO; e.g. `android-10.0`
-* MEGA_FOLDER_ID - Folder id of the build name being built, needed for non test builds
+* MEGA_FOLDER_ID - Folder id of the build name being built, needed for non test builds when mega upload is used
-* MEGA_DECRYPT_KEY - Decryption key for selected folder specified in MEGA_FOLDER_ID, needed for non test builds
+* MEGA_DECRYPT_KEY - Decryption key for selected folder specified in MEGA_FOLDER_ID, needed for non test builds when mega upload is used

 **Optional**